Best Cheap Health Insurance in Connecticut (2026)

 Gold plans are best for people who have ongoing health problems.
 These plans have expensive rates, but you'll pay less when you go to the doctor.

-Silver plans are the best option if you usually only see the doctor a few times a year.
-These plans balance reasonable quotes with middle-of-the-road costs you're responsible for paying when you go to the hospital.
+Silver plans are the best option if you usually see the doctor only a few times a year.
+These plans balance reasonable quotes with middle-of-the-road costs you're responsible for when you go to the hospital.

 Bronze, Silver and Gold plans should cover most of the same medical services.
 That's because plan tiers only have to do with your rate and the portion of your medical bill you're responsible for paying.